District Rotaract Representative

 Additional Guidance for Rotary Districts without Rotaract Clubs

-Content on this page is taken from our guidance document “District Rotaract Representative - An Overview for District Governors”.
+Content on this page is taken from our guidance document “District Rotaract Representative - An Overview for Districts”.

-Information on this page was last updated May 2026 and reflects a number of updates to the guidance.
+Information on this page was last updated June 2026.

 Information presented here reflects our understanding and advice of the subject at the time of writing.
 While every effort has been made to ensure accuracy, guidance, policy, procedures and interpretations may change over time and some information may become outdated.